FAIRmat-NFDI/AreaA-Documentation/tutorial/general_organization.md

 * from simple to more complex content,
 * audience interested scientists to data stewards
 * have resulting YouTube videos in mind as learning resource
-* Q: we could produce videos before and replay and then interact on content in tutorial?
+* Q: we could produce videos before and replay and then interact on content in tutorial? --> post production based on feedback

 **deadlines:**
 * [ ] communicate general information to Lucia 15.02.2023 --> Sebastian